praveen686/ATAR/README.md

 # Advanced Trading Analytics Research Program (ATAR)

-(In Progress - Personal Project Not all features are available, these are targets and guides for contributors.
-To be updated as the project develops)
+(In Progress - Personal Project and Notes!
+Not all features are available, these are targets and guides for contributors.
+To be updated as the project develops based on interests and other client work)

 Welcome to the ATAR GitHub repository!
 Here you'll discover our innovative algorithmic and statistical modeling